 The VDOC policy 409.09 addresses the Prison Rape Elimination Act.
 The agency's policy mandates a zero tolerance toward all forms of sexual abuse and sexual harassment in facilities it operates directly or under contract.
 This is addressed on page one of the policy.
-The policy outlines, on pages 2 & 3 how the PREA standards are implemented and the agency's approach to preventing, detecting, and responding to sexual abuse and sexual harassment.
+Policy 409.09 outlines, on pages 2 & 3, how the PREA standards are implemented and the agency's approach to preventing, detecting, and responding to sexual abuse and sexual harassment.
 The facility is expected and does follow the department's policy.
 Interviews were conducted on site with the PREA Compliance Manager and Superintendent to confirm the facilities efforts to prevent, detect and respond to sexual abuse and sexual harassment.
-It was also apparent through the facility walk through that the facility takes sexual safety seriously through the observation of PREA posters, PREA Newsletters, informational pamphlets, and also through educational programs.
+It was apparent through the facility walk through that the facility takes sexual safety seriously through the observation of PREA posters, PREA Newsletters, informational pamphlets, and educational programs.
 The policy pages 3-8 contain definitions as required by the standard.
 Sanctions against PREA related incidents are covered in policy 410.01, Facility Rules and Inmate Discipline.
 PREA policy 409.09 addresses agency strategies and response to reduce and prevent sexual abuse and sexual harassment of inmates.
 These strategies are covered on pages 2, 3, and 10-23 of policy 409.09.
 The facility has a designated PREA Compliance Manager.
-The compliance manager indicated that she does have sufficient time to coordinate the facility's efforts to comply with the PREA standards, with a lot of time constraints.
-As with most governmental agencies, staff are required to juggle a plethora of duties and expected to complete each of the duties in a timely fashion.
-I observed that the PREA Compliance Manager has the required authority to coordinate the facility's efforts to comply with the PREA standards.
-The PREA Compliance Manager serves as the Assistant Superintendent of the facility and has the requisite authority to coordinate the facility's efforts to comply with the PREA standards.
-The PREA Compliance Manager reports directly to the Superintendent of the facility.
+The compliance manager indicated that he has sufficient time to coordinate the facility's efforts to comply with the PREA standards.
+I observed that the PREA Compliance Manager authority to coordinate the facility's efforts to comply with the PREA standards.
+The required work is completed, as some PREA related duties are being distributed amongst other staff in the future to assist in efficiency of the processes.
+The PREA Compliance Manager serves as a Shift Supervisor and has the requisite authority to coordinate the facility's efforts to comply with the PREA standards.
+The PREA Compliance Manager reports directly to the Superintendent for PREA related matters.